Extensions, STEM Guides and More!

 KIBO can draw!

-The Marker Extension Set allows KIBO to draw as it moves!
+The Marker Extension Set allows KIBO to draw as it moves bringing STEAM to life!
 Attach the base to KIBO, then attach the “arms” to the base, and drop a marker into each arm.
 Let KIBO loose on a large sheet of paper, and KIBO will draw as it moves!

 - Marker Extension Set – Each arm can attach to the base in two different ways: fixed, or freely rotating.
 And each arm can be attached to other arms to create a marker chain!
 Kids can explore all of these different options to make KIBO draw in all sorts of ways!